Fry Street Quartet / Utah State University

 Rebecca Allan / Visual Artist

 Rebecca Allan is a New York-based painter whose work centers on landscape and themes of music.
 Rivers, tributaries, and coastal regions of the Northeast, Pacific Northwest, and northern England are the artist's primary sites of investigation and inspiration.
 Exhibited nationally and abroad for more than 25 years, Allan's work attempts to express, in abstract and painterly terms, the fragility of our ecosystems, and the unpredictability of nature’s cycles.

 Garth Lenz is an internationally renowned environmental photographer who examines contrasts between the industrialized and natural landscape.
 The range of his photographic subjects has included the impacts of industrial logging on forests, and the world of modern fossil fuel production and its associated impacts on the landscape.
 Recent projects have addressed mountaintop removal coal mining, shale gas production, and the Alberta Tar Sands.
 His work has appeared in leading editorial publications including, Time, GEO, The Christian Science Monitor, The New York Times.

 Jeff Counts / Production Manager

-Jeff Counts is General Manager of the Utah Symphony.
+Jeff Counts is General Manager of the Grand Tetons Music Festival, and past General Manager of the Utah Symphony.
 He has worked in performing arts planning and logistics for over 15 years and previously spent 6 years as an elementary school educator in his home state of Florida.
 Jeff speaks and writes about music frequently and provides concert annotation and program articles for orchestras and opera companies around the country.
-When not focused on music, Jeff enjoys a second life as a pop culture commentator and film critic and appears weekly on the regional television program "Big Movie Mouth-Off."
+When not focused on music, Jeff enjoys a second life as a pop culture commentator and film critic and appears weekly on the regional television program "Big Movie Mouth-Off.”